Landslides Data Pathfinder

 The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) acquires visible and near-infrared (VNIR) reflectance data at 15 m resolution and SWIR (through 2009) reflectance data at 30 m resolution.
 Note that ASTER is a tasked sensor, meaning that it only acquires data when it is directed to do so over specific targets, making its temporal resolution variable depending on your target region of interest.
 ASTER Surface Reflectance products are processed on-demand and so must be requested with additional parameters.
 Note that there is a limit to 2000 granules per order.

-Research-quality surface reflectance data products can be accessed directly via Earthdata Search or LP DAAC's Data Pool; MODIS, VIIRS, and ASTER are available as HDF files, but are also customizable to GeoTIFF:
+Research-quality surface reflectance data products can be accessed directly via Earthdata Search or LP DAAC's Data Pool; MODIS, VIIRS, and ASTER are available in HDF format, but are also customizable to GeoTIFF:

 - MODIS Surface Reflectance from Earthdata Search